dave/dst/README.md

 #### Line spacing

-The `Space` property marks the node as having a line space (new line or empty line) before the node.
+The `Before` property marks the node as having a line space (new line or empty line) before the node.
 These spaces are rendered before any decorations attached to the `Start` decoration point.
 The `After` property is similar but rendered after the node (and after any `End` decorations).